Chemical Reaction Networks in a Laplacian Framework: Laplacians

 As an example, we give the unweighted in- and out-degree Laplacian of the graph $G$ in Figure \ref{fig:example-reversed}.
 The $i$th row of $L_{in}$ gives the vertices with edges coming \emph{to} the $i$th vertex, while the the $i$th row of $L_{out}$ gives the vertices with edges coming \emph{from} the $i$th vertex. \be L_{\textrm{in }} &=& \left( \right) \\[0.4cm] L_{\textrm{out}} &=& \left( \right) \ee

-{\bf Remarks:} More generally, a Laplacian is a square matrix with non-negative diagonal and non-positive off-diagonal elements whose row-sums all give zero.
+{\bf Remark:} More generally, a Laplacian is a square matrix with non-negative diagonal and non-positive off-diagonal elements whose row-sums all give zero.
 It is easy to see that any such matrix can be written in the form stipulated by Definition \ref{def:laplacians}.
-We will not consider undirected graphs.

-\begin{defn}{\cite{caugh, kummel, lyons}} Given a directed graph $G$.
-A vertex $j$ is in the reachable set from the vertex $i$ if there is a directed path from $i$ to $j$.
-The reachable set from $i$ is called $R(i)$.
-A \emph{reach} $R$ is a maximal reachable set (i.e. a reachable set $R(i)$ that is not \emph{properly} contained in any other reachable set $R(j)$).
-A \emph{cabal} $C\subseteq R$ is the maximal (largest) set of vertices from which all of a reach $R$ is reachable.
-Finally, we define $H\subseteq R$ is the set of vertices contained in $R$ and in no other reach, and $C = R - H$ as the set of vertices that $R$ has in common with other reaches. \end{defn}
+\begin{defn}{\cite{caugh, kummel, lyons}} Given a directed graph $G$.\\ 1) A vertex $j$ is in the reachable set from the vertex $i$ if $j=i$ or there is a directed path from $i$ to $j$, $i\rightsquigarrow j$.
+The reachable set from $i$ is called $R(i)$. \\ 2) A \emph{reach} $R$ is a maximal reachable set (i.e. one that is not \emph{properly} contained in any other reachable set $R(j)$).\\ 3) A \emph{cabal} $C\subseteq R$ is the maximal (largest) set of vertices from which all of a reach $R$ is reachable.\\ 4) The exclusive part $H$ of a reach $R$ is the set of vertices contained in $R$ and in no other reach.\\ 5) The common part $C = R - H$ is the set of vertices that $R$ has in common with some other reach. \end{defn}

 To illustrate these notions, consider the network of Figure \ref{fig:example-reversed}.
 There are two reaches: $R_1=\{2,1\}$ and $R_2=\{1,6,7,3,4,5\}$.
 Their cabals are given by $B_1=\{2\}$ (in $R_1$) and $B_2=\{6,7\}$ (in $R_2$).
 (We note that a cabal consisting of a single vertex as is the case in $R_1$ is often called a \emph{leader}.)
 In $R_1$, only $H_1=\{1\}$ is not shared by $R_2$, and so $C_1=\{2\}$.
 Similarly, $H_2=\{6,7,3,4,5\}$, while $C_2=\{1\}$.